-Support for a variety of memory configurations enables a wide variety of TM-1300-based systems to be built.
-The MMI supports 16-Mbit and 64-Mbit SDRAMs and provides sufficient drive capacity for an up to 143-MHz memory system comprising 8-MB (one 2Mx32), 16-MB (two 4Mx16 or two 2Mx32), or 32-MB (four 4Mx16 or four 2Mx32) memories.
+Flexible memory configurations enable a wide variety of TM-1300based systems to be built.
+The MMI supports 16-, 64- and 128-Mbit SDRAMs and provides sufficient drive capacity for an up to 143-MHz memory system comprising 8-MB (one 2Mx32), 16-MB (two 4Mx16 or two 2Mx32), or 32-MB (four 4Mx16 or two 8Mx16) memories.
 Larger memories (up to 64 MB) can be implemented using lower memory system clock frequencies or external buffers.
 Higher bandwidth SDRAM permits TM-1300 to use a narrower and simpler interface than is required to achieve similar performance with standard DRAM.
 Programmable speed ratios allow SDRAM to have a different clock speed than the TM-1300 CPU.